 Show him that you can remain calm and confident as you help him with his frustration.
 Your confidence in helping your child will start to ease any feelings of insecurity or overwhelm they may have.
 Even when a child doesn’t look afraid or frustrated when they lash out, if you look closely you will see that their body is in a very tight, tense stressed state.

-Power reversal games help a child release frustrations relating to feeling powerless or controlled, any game where the parent takes on the role of being goofy, silly or the less powerful one can be very therapeutic, which can be measured by the intensity of the laughter that the game elicits!
+These are any game or activity where the child gets to play out being the one who is faster, stronger, more on to it, more in control, gets to be the boss or the leader.
+These games help a child release frustrations relating to feeling powerless or controlled.
+Children tend to love any game where the parent takes on the role of being goofy, silly or the less powerful one.
+These games can be very therapeutic, which can be measured by the intensity of the laughter that the game elicits!
+Games like Simon Says where they get to give the instructions, or they’re the jokey and you’re the horse being given instructions to turn right or left as the child taps your right or left shoulder.
 It can really help to have a pillow fight with you to give your child an outlet to their need to push and be vigorous or scream into a cushion as you tell her it’s safe to do so and you’re looking after her.

 Also important to consider is that the frustration that drives a child to lash out is often the result of them not gaining the opportunities they need to have big releasing cries that are supported by their parent.
 The biggest need is always acceptance and empathy!